rafshawn/RTOS-Notes/12-Scheduling-Algorithms.md

 - *Interestingly*, the choice of scheduling discipline has **less impact** in a multi-processor environment than in a single processor environment
 	- **Why?**: In a multi-processor environment, tasks can be distributed across multiple processors (parallel execution).
 	- The distribution reduces the impact of the choice as *tasks can be processed concurrently*
-	- Conversely, scheduling decisions direclty affect the order and timing of task execution in a uniprocessor environment.
+	- Conversely, scheduling decisions directly affect the order and timing of task execution in a uniprocessor environment.

 ## Types of Multiprocessing
 - **Loosely Coupled/Distributed**: